CarlColijn/Jazillionth/README.md

 ## Creating the test suite page

+You can run Jazillionth in three ways;

+1. from a page wrapping your (external) pages under tests,
+2. in-line from within the page under test, and
+3. a mix of the above.

+Option 1. allows you to keep your testing code totally separate from the page under test.
+This way the page under test can remain free of testing code, so that you can be confident that what you test can be put into production as-is.
+In some circumstances this is unfortunately not possible, but then you can always use option 2.

-Jazillionth doesn't require much from the test suite page.
-The bare minimum needed on that page is as follows, in the given order:
+Jazillionth doesn't require much to get going.
+The bare minimum that is needed on either the test suite page or the page under test is the following, in the given order:

 1. link to a recent-ish version of jQuery,
 2. link to Jazillionth,